lsst-ts/ts_mtmount/doc/developer_guide.rst

-.. py:currentmodule:: lsst.ts.MTMount
+.. py:currentmodule:: lsst.ts.mtmount

-.. _lsst.ts.MTMount.developer_guide:
+.. _lsst.ts.mtmount.developer_guide:

 ###############
 Developer Guide
 ###############

-The MTMount CSC is implemented using `ts_salobj <https://github.com/lsst-ts/ts_salobj>`_.
+The mtmount CSC is implemented using `ts_salobj <https://github.com/lsst-ts/ts_salobj>`_.

 The CSC controls the main telescope mount using a TCP/IP connection to a low-level controller provided by Tekniker.
 It also reads telemetry from another TCP/IP connection using a background process (to avoid being overloaded).

-See :ref:`lsst.ts.MTMount-tma_interface` for information about the low-level controller.
+See :ref:`lsst.ts.mtmount-tma_interface` for information about the low-level controller.

-.. _lsst.ts.MTMount.api:
+.. _lsst.ts.mtmount.api:

 API
 ===